Shift Technologies Inc. (SFT): These Numbers are Too Good to be true

 Sponsored

-The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 1177111 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 4703264 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 11 analysts gave the Shift Technologies Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 1 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.